 Everyone of consequence in the corporate hierarchy is focussed on learning about, deploying and getting on top of the buzzwords surrounding these three above.
-The dominant feeling for a lot of us is askin to an horse trainer at the turn of the last century who is only now slowly realizing the thing this guy Ford is making out there in Michigan is not just a fad.
+The dominant feeling for a lot of us is akin to a horse trainer at the turn of the last century who is only now slowly realizing the newthingamajing this guy Ford is making out there in Michigan is not just a fad.

 For those who feel there MUST be an alternative specialization to the dry world that the 3 A’s are hinting at, there is.
 DECISION MAKING.
 If there is ever a vote for ‘the most neglected subject I wish I had been really drilled on and into while in college’ I would handsdown vote : BASICS OF GOOD DECISION MAKING (& BIASES THAT TRIP IT).